-Demonstration: Show your student(s) a 'touchstone.'
-Ask if he or she knows what a touchstone is.
+Demonstration: Show your students a 'touchstone.'
+Ask if anyone knows what a touchstone is.
 Use something made of gold or silver to mark the stone.
 Compare a mark made by a nickel or other alloy.

-Tell your student(s) that today we use the word touch-stone to mean any example we can use to determine the value of something.
+Tell your students that today we use the word touch-stone to mean any example we can use to determine the value of something.

 Touchstone-- "a hard black stone (like jasper or basalt) once used to test the quality of gold or silver by comparing the streak left on the stone by one of these metals to that of a standard alloy."
-In present day use, touchstone can mean any example we use to determine the value of something by comparison.
+In present day use, touchstone can mean any example we use to determine the value of something by comparison.\

-College Dictionary, Houghton Mifflin, Boston, 1986.
+\College Dictionary, Houghton Mifflin, Boston, 1986.